nubisonline/development-blog/_posts/2013-08-25-jekyll-xkcd-embed.md

 [jekyll-xkcd-embed](https://github.com/nubisonline/jekyll-xckd-embed) is a plugin that allows you to embed a xkcd comic very easily.
 You can embed a comic by using: `{% raw %}{% xkcd 6 %}{% endraw %}`.
 This will then result in either a link if no comic was found, or the comic in the following format: {% xkcd 688 %}

-You are now ready to use the plugin, but you probably want to do some styling of the image so let's look at the returned html.
+You are now ready to use the plugin, but you probably want to do some styling of the image so let's look at the returned HTML.
 Say we embed a non-existing xkcd, for example comic #0.
 Then, a 404 error is returned by xkcd and the embed will return the following code:
 {% highlight html %}
 <span><a href="http://xkcd.com/0">xkcd-0</a></span>
 {% endhighlight %}

-If a comic was found, the image is returned within the html figure element.
+If a comic was found, the image is returned within the HTML figure element.
 This figure has class "xkcd-embed" and contains the image of the comic as a link to the included page.
 As well as the title (or mouseover) text of the comic.
 {% highlight html %}
 <figure class="xkcd-embed">...</figure>
 {% endhighlight %}